 One of the first things you’ll have to do is find a great veterinarian for your cat, preferably nearby.
 Ask your cat-owning friends for their local vet recommendations or check vet directory sites like BringFido.
 During your cat’s first check-up, be sure to ask if your vet notices anything about your cat’s health that you should be aware of.

-Line up a local, loving pet sitter to watch your kitty while you’re away.
+Use Rover to line up a local, loving pet sitter to watch your kitty while you’re away.
 You can also find an experienced cat sitter to do quick drop-in visits with your new pet, which is especially helpful when you work long hours.
-Pro tip: many of the sitters on Rover also sit cats.

 Cats typically need time to warm up to new people and environments so having a space set aside for your new feline family member is important, especially if you have other pets or children in your household.